AthanorLabs/atomic-swap/docs/local.md

 ### Make a Swap Offer

-Next we need Bob to make an offer and advertise it, so that Alice can take it:
+Next we need Bob to make an offer and advertise it, so that Alice can take it.
+You will get notified when the swap is taken.
+This command will block waiting for update messages, so you will need to dedicate a separate terminal for it:
 ```bash
 ./bin/swapcli make --min-amount 0.1 --max-amount 1 --exchange-rate 0.05 --swapd-port 5001
 ```